Bruker (BRKR)

 - Organic revenue growth fell short of our benchmarks over the past two years and implies it may need to improve its products, pricing, or go-to-market strategy

-- The good news is that its earnings growth has topped the peer group average over the last five years as its EPS has compounded at 9% annually
+- A silver lining is that its earnings per share have outperformed the peer group average over the last five years, increasing by 9% annually

 Why There Are Better Opportunities Than Bruker